What's an internal knowledge base?

 - In KnowledgeAI:

-- Expose the articles to consumers by:
+- Send the content to consumers and/or agents.

 Domain intents versus Knowledge Base intents